Feruzteame/Learning-Charm/README.md

 # Learning-Carm
-- a website which can help you to find the right universtity based on the location.
+- A website which can help you to find the right universtity based on the location.